Information | Scheduled system upgrade - May long weekend

 • If replacing your windows , go with triple pane windows, and windows with a low solar heat gain coefficient.

-• Ensure you have at least some windows that can open, preferably to the prevailing wind direction (south-west), to provide ventilation.
+• Ensure you have at least some windows that can open.
+It is best for their location to be south-west (the prevailing wind direction) to provide ventilation.

 • Install shading devices, such as roller shades or awnings.